 - Quality should be looking at your eCQM data weekly at the very least.
 You don’t want to wait until right before submission to look at your data.
 At that point, it will be hard to fix anything.

 - Create an annual process for monitoring and mapping changes.

 - Consider education requirements for staff.
 What type of education reinforcement does your hospital need to put in place?
 Think about staff turn-over.
 How will you handle training of new staff?

 - Stay up to date with the changes to eCQM requirements from CMS and The Joint Commission.

 - Partner with a vendor like Medisolv to help you with the process.
-We work with you not just during implementation, but during the entire data validation process.
-We provide guidance and keep your team up-to-date with the latest eCQM changes that are critical for success.
+We work with you not just during implementation, but also during the entire data validation process.
+We provide guidance and keep your team up to date with the latest eCQM changes that are critical for success.
 When it comes time to reporting your eCQMs, Medisolv submits them on your behalf with very little effort on your side.
 Request a demo today.